UWC2-PYTHON/ProgrammingInPython/source/exercises/string_formatting.rst

     In [53]: "the 3 numbers are: {:d}, {:d}, {:d}".format(*t)
     Out[53]: 'the 3 numbers are: 1, 2, 3'

-The idea here is that you may have a tuple of three numbers, but might also have 4 or 5 or 2 or....
+The idea here is that you may have a tuple of three numbers, but might also have 4 or 5 or 2 or whatever.

 So you can dynamically build up the format string to accommodate the length of the tuple.